bzhai/Ubi-SleepNet/README.md

 * This repository also includes a data builder to build the dataset that uses the raw accelerometer and HR data collected from the Apple Watch dataset.
 * The data processing code was adapted from [link](https://github.com/ojwalch/sleep_classifiers.git) and located under the `applewatch_dataprocessing` folder.
 I also updated the processed data in `outputs\features`.
+* #### Apple Watch Dataset Building Process
+    * If you use Pycharm, please make sure you open the project from the folder of "applewatch_dataprocessing".
+In this way, the "import package" issue will be disappeared.
+    * Once you have done the previous step, the details regarding the dataset building pipeline can be found in its _readme.md_ file

 ## Set up environment
 To ensure the experiments run smoothly, please create a **python 3.8** environment, and please be aware, the `pytables` and `h5py` requires to be installed via `conda` .